encode/django-rest-framework/docs/api-guide/authentication.md

 REST framework provides several authentication schemes out of the box, and also allows you to implement custom schemes.

-Authentication is always run at the very start of the view, before the permission and throttling checks occur, and before any other code is allowed to proceed.
+Authentication always runs at the very start of the view, before the permission and throttling checks occur, and before any other code is allowed to proceed.

 The `request.user` property will typically be set to an instance of the `contrib.auth` package's `User` class.